martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 network path between Norma and Patsy.

 As a result, Patsy correctly believes that she is communicating with Norma.
 However, Norma incorrectly believes she is talking to Mallory.
+As stated in
+{{uks}}, Mallory cannot access media, but Norma might send information to Patsy that is Norma might not intend or that Patsy might misinterpret.

 ## The external_id_hash TLS Extension {#external_id_hash}